ergoplatform/ergodocs/docs/mining/rent.md

 The crucial question is how miners will connect transaction fees to storage fees.
 For instance, let's say miners require a transaction to pay for input boxes' byte size proportionally to their lifetimes.
 In this case, miners will receive a constant reward from the UTXO set of a fixed size for four years.
 After that, the reward per block will be calculated as `perOutputFee * (numberOfBoxes / (4 * BlocksPerYear))`.
 Assuming Ergo's UTXO set size is similar to Bitcoin's (~60 million), the estimated reward per block would be:

 - 7.49 Erg + transaction fees

+### Fee Adjustment

+A box cannot be created with fewer ergs than a minimum value per byte (of the box).
+The default value is **360 nanoergs per byte**.
+Miners can vote to adjust this value within the range of `[0, 10000]` nanoergs per byte (inclusive).
+They can vote to increase by 2 or decrease by -2, with a per-epoch step of 10 nanoergs/byte.

+> For example, if the majority of miners vote to increase the default value during an epoch of 1,024 blocks, the value in the next epoch will be 370 nanoergs/block.

+Every four years, **a miner can collect a storage rent fee by spending the box and recreating it while preserving all registers**, except R0 (which holds the monetary value) and R3 (which holds the creation height and a reference to the transaction identifier and output index where the box was created).
+The storage rent fee is determined through network consensus by voting on the storage rent fee per byte value.
+The default value for this parameter is 1,250,000 nanoergs/byte.
+Miners can vote to change this value within the `[0…2,500,000]` range by voting for 1 or -1, with a step of 25,000.

+For more information please see the [Governance](governance.md) section

+## Modeling

 There is also a great post on r/ergonauts, [Discovering Ergo's Storage Rent Potential](https://www.reddit.com/r/ergonauts/comments/xeke0b/discover_ergos_storage_rent_potential/)